ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     1235

-'CHR$ 13' is 'newline' - it moves the print position to the beginning of the next line.
+`CHR$ 13` is 'newline' - it moves the print position to the beginning of the next line.

 The screen display also uses control codes 16 to 23 - these are explained in parts 15 and 16 of this chapter (all the codes are listed in part 28).

 Using the codes for the characters we can extend the concept of 'alphanumerical ordering' to cover strings containing any characters, not just letters.
 If instead of thinking in terms of the usual alphabet of 26 letters we use the extended alphabet of 256 characters, in the same order as their codes, then the principle is exactly the same.
-For instance, the following strings are in their 'Spectrum'
-ASCII alphabetical order.
-(Notice the rather odd feature that lower case letters come after all the capitals; so 'a' comes after 'Z'.
+For instance, the following strings are in their 'Spectrum' ASCII alphabetical order.
+(Notice the rather odd feature that lower case letters come after all the capitals; so `a` comes after `Z`.
 Notice also that spaces are significant.)

     CHR$ 3+"ZOOLOGICAL GARDENS"
     CHR$ 8+"AARDVARK HUNTING"